Skip to main content

 Integration with ESLint

-Then add eslint-config-prettier in your ESLint config chain so ESLint defers formatting concerns to Prettier.
+To avoid formatting-rule conflicts in ESLint, install: Then add eslint-config-prettier in your ESLint configuration chain so ESLint defers formatting concerns to Prettier.

 Best practices